edwinst/nes64-controller-modification/README.md

    in a well ventilated area since the coating creates some nasty fumes.
 Alternatively, use some very fine sandpaper to remove the coating until you see clean copper.

+   Note: It is better to expose the "A"-trace somewhat farther from the PCB edge than I did in the images.
+That should make it easier to position the switch later.

    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-cutout-after-cable-side.png?raw=true)
    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-cutout-after-button-side.png?raw=true)